Sitelinks can appear below your main page in search results. They help users discover more content, serving as navigational shortcuts.

 Though sitelinks are now automated, these 3 steps will encourage the best pages & displays for them:

 1. Internal links or headers from pages, leading to popular or new content, are shown.
 Especially alongside Google’s recent title update, make sure you evaluate anchor text & headers for your key pages.

-- If you have a Table of Contents, with links jumping to each section of your content, these often appear.
+2. If you insert a Table of Contents, with jump links to each header on your page, then sitelinks will often appear for blogs.

-- For the homepage, the primary text/links are pulled from the navigation menu.
+3. For the homepage, these are usually pulled from the navigation menu.

-Here’s a quick tip: ensure your homepage’s navigation menu links to hub pages instead of text only.
+Here’s an extra tip for homepage sitelinks: ensure your homepage’s navigation menu links to actual pages instead of showing text only.
 For example, a company may have a Services dropdown, which then expands to show pages describing each service.

 In this case, Services itself is not a page but just plain text for a dropdown to display the specific pages.
 This is a mistake; you should create a Services hub page with unique content that links to the child pages as well.
-Otherwise, your sitelinks will show the primary text but link to your uppermost page in the menu, causing a confusing experience.
+Otherwise, the anchor text may lead to a subpage, creating a poor user experience.